fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/ffice-application-for-fixm.md

 ![Overview of the FF-ICE Application content](.//media/ffice-application-library-for-fixm-01.PNG "Overview of the FF-ICE Application content")

-The FF-ICE Application is developed and published by the FIXM CCB, together with FIXM Core.
+The FF-ICE Application, together with FIXM Core, is developed and published by the FIXM CCB.

 ## FF-ICE Message data structures